vinted/event-tracker-rs/README.md

 # Event Tracker

-A Rust port of [vinted/event-tracker](https://github.com/vinted/event-tracker)
+An abstraction for event tracking

 ## Installation

-Add this line to your application's `Cargo.toml`:
+Add event tracker as a dependency to your `Cargo.toml`:

 ```toml
 vinted_event_tracker = { git = "https://github.com/vinted/event-tracker-rs" }